getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 is chosen, then one has to take :math:`\alpha = 1/dt` and :math:`w^h_T = (u^h_T)^{n}`.
 Note that due to the symmetry of the ball, the parameter :math:`\alpha` do not play an important role in the formulation.
 It can simply be viewed as a scaling between the augmentation parameter for the contact condition and the one for the friction condition.
 Note also that contrarily to the previous formulations of contact, here there is not a strict independance of the conditions with respect to the augmentation parameter (the independance only occurs at the continuous level).

-Getfem++ bricks implement four versions of the contact condition derived from the Alart-Curnier augmented Lagrangian formulation [AL-CU1991]_.
+GetFEM++ bricks implement four versions of the contact condition derived from the Alart-Curnier augmented Lagrangian formulation [AL-CU1991]_.
 The first one corresponds to the non-symmetric version.
 It consists in solving:

 .. math::